goeiebook/creativelab/narrative.md

 ---

-After nearly a week with the ball I've discovered several ways to throw and catch it.
+After nearly a week with the ball I'd discovered several ways to throw and catch it.
 One method is to bounce it forward from behind me; then catch it in a downturned palm as my arm swings forward.
-For this to work the ball must be thrown quite hard.
-During one attempt it strikes a pebble and ricochets off the path.
-When I retrieve it, I find it landed in the middle of a jeweled bracelet.
+In order for that to work the ball needed to be thrown rather hard.
+During one attempt it struck a pebble and ricocheted off the path.
+It landed in the middle of a jeweled bracelet.
+I would not have found the braclet if it werent for the ball.
 My camera's sensor turns the copper and cubic zirconia into gold and diamonds.

 ![treasure][jewels]

 ---

 A character begins to follow me on Twitter.
 He is my first follower.
-He is generous with likes, and we enter into an exchange about hidden aspects of the Creative Lab 5 application.
+He is generous with likes.
+We enter into an exchange about hidden aspects of the Creative Lab 5 application.
 Such as the meaning of the six base-2 numbers surrounding the Techno Crab.
 And the utility of specific fields in a submitted application; for instance `is_hacker` activates the Techno Crab.
 The field named `rain` is less clear.

 Techno|Rain
 :--------------:|:--------------:
 ![technocrab][technocrab]|![set rain to try][rainflag]

 The message around the crab logo spells TECHNO.
 The rain flag can be set to true using the code below, then submitting the application.